This page may contain affiliate links, see our disclaimer here.

 Town Accommodation in Crete - the most atmospheric place to stay in Chania is within the walls of the old town, close to the Venetian harbour.
 Ideally, choose a small guesthouse a few streets back from the water's edge, as the tavernas around the bay can get a little noisy in peak season.

-Enjoy the lane ways and courtyard tavernas and restaurants, like the charming Lemonokipos Restaurant (pictured above) which means 'Lemon Tree Garden', within the walls of the Old Town Rethymnon.
+Enjoy the lane ways and courtyard tavernas and restaurants, like the charming cafes above, within the walls of the Old Town Rethymnon, brimming with history.

 Town Accommodation in Crete - Heraklion is in the centre of Crete, and location of the port receiving ferries from all over Greece, and an international airport.
 It is a modern town with a vibrant pulse.
 We have chosen some excellent central hotels, close to everything.